-Insect, weed, or disease/ Materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Grape mealybug, scales Currently the most often-used and most effective pesticides for mealybug are not optimal during this period.
-For more effective timing, action should begin during the delayed-dormant period.
-Crown gall and Eutypa dieback Remove and destroy galled or cankered vines.
-Bring up suckers only if well below the damaged area and above the graft union on grafted vines.
-If you are making large cuts when retraining vines, consider leaving long stubs to be cut away in the summer when conditions are dry (double pruning).
-Topsin M WSB + adjuvant 1.5 lb/50 gal water/A 2 -day REI Rally 40 WSP 5 oz/50 gal water/A Spray application to thoroughly wet vines and freshly cut surfaces.
-Use an additional application two weeks later.
+Insect, weed, or disease control/materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Rally 40 WSP + adjuvant 5 oz in 50 gal water/A Spray onto cuts within 24 hours of pruning.
+A second spray 2 weeks later is recommended.
+Do not use more than 24 oz/A per year for this and in-season powdery mildew treatments.
+24-hour reentry.
+Note: This is for canker diseases only, not crown gall.
+Topsin M WSB + adjuvant 1.5 lb in 50 gal water/A Spray onto cuts within 24 hours of pruning.
+A second spray 2 weeks later is recommended.
+May also be used at 3.2 oz/1 gal water and painted onto the surface of large pruning cuts.
+Use when rain is not expected after application.
+SLN OR-100003.
+2-day reentry.
 Note : This is for canker diseases only, not crown gall.
 Powdery mildew The application of lime sulfur during the dormant season or micronized sulfur at 100% budbreak has reduced early-season inoculum in California and New York.
 However, the application of these materials may not provide an economic benefit in the Willamette Valley of Oregon.
-Phomopsis cane and leaf spot Remove canes that are bleached or showing symptoms of this disease when doing dormant pruning.
-7 Delayed dormant (Stage Apply from before budb hoots are 4 inches long Early Spring Weed Control clove or clove leaf oil (Matran EC, Matratec) 5-8% Use on annual weeds from emergence to 6 inches in height.
-OMRI listed and WSDA approved herbicide for in-crop use.
+Phomopsis cane and leaf spot Remove canes that are bleached or showing symptoms of this disease during dormant pruning.
+7 Delayed dormant (Stag Apply from before bud Early Spring Weed Control shoots are 4 inches long Matran EC, Matratec/clove or clove leaf oil 5 to 8% Use on annual weeds from emergence to 6 inches in height.
+OMRI listed (organic approved) and WSDA approved herbicide for in-crop use.
 Avoid contact with grape foliage.
 Performance may be erratic depending on environmental conditions.
 Bright sunlight improves efficacy.
-No preharvest or re-entry interval. flumioxazin (Chateau) Refer to label for condition-based rates Rates conditioned on organic matter, soil type, and weed population.
+No preharvest or reentry interval.
+Chateau/flumioxazin 14 Refer to label for condition- based rates Rates conditioned on organic matter, soil type, and weed population.
 Consult label for details.
-Direct spray within vine row strip to weed foliage; add burn-down herbicide listed on label if weeds are established.
+Direct spray within vine row to weed foliage; add burn-down herbicide listed on label if weeds are established.
 Residual or postemergence weed control can be achieved by adjusting rates or by using labeled tank-mixes (see label).
-Do not apply to vines established less than one year unless protected by nonporous wraps, grow tubes, or waxed containers.
-Do not make sequential applications within 30 days or harvest fruit within one year of treatment.
+Do not apply to vines established less than 1 year unless protected by nonporous wraps, grow tubes, or waxed containers.
+Do not make sequential applications within 30 days; do not harvest fruit within 1 year of treatment.
 Follow the most restrictive label requirements, and avoid direct or indirect spray contact with foliage or green bark.
+Rely 200/glufosinate ammonium 10 0.75 to 1.25 lb ai Apply to actively growing weeds as directed spray or spot treatment according to stage of weed growth.
+Avoid drift to or treatment of desirable foliage or green bark during establishment year.
+Do not exceed 4.5 lb ai/A per year.
+14-day PHI.
+Roundup and other product names/glyphosate 9 Consult label See label for rate and time of application, especially for perennial weeds.
+Do not allow mist to contact green foliage, green bark, suckers, or vines and renewals less than 3 years old.
+When repeat applications are needed, do not exceed 10.6 lb ai/A in 1 year.
+Alternate weed management to avoid weed resistance.
+14-day PHI. glyphosate wiper solution/several products Prepare a 33% solution of product See label rate and time of application, particularly for perennial weed control.
+Mix product to 33% solution as directed on label, and wipe weeds.
+Use appropriate equipment.
+Avoid contact with grape foliage.
+14-day PHI.